Bylaws of the Midwest Association for Toxicology and Therapeutic Drug Monitoring (MATT)

 Section 3: Ad Hoc Committees

-The President may appoint Ad Hoc Committees to work on specific tasks as necessary.
-The Ad Hoc Committee will be dissolved with the end of the President’s term of office.
-The incoming president can reappoint said committees if there is still a need with the support of the executive board.
-After two presidential terms the ad hoc can become standing if so needed.
+The President may appoint Ad-Hoc Committees to work on specific tasks, as necessary.
+The Ad-Hoc Committee will be dissolved with the end of the President’s term of office.
+The incoming President can reappoint said Committees if there is still a need with the support of the Executive Board.
+After two presidential terms the Ad-Hoc can become standing if so needed.

 Section 4: Duties of Committees